 On-course support

-- A Designated Member of Staff to support you throughout your time at City St George's by being your first point of contact.
+By registering with the UniCares programme, you will have access to a Designated Member of Staff to support you throughout your time at City St George's by being your first point of contact.
+You may also access an extensive array of support services for which you will be prioritised.
+Some support may be campus-specific for the academic year 2026/27.

-- All young, estranged students receive priority access for counselling services.
+- All young, estranged students receive priority access for Student Health and Wellbeing services.

-- CityBuddies peer mentoring: First year undergraduate young, estranged students are prioritised when being paired with a second or third year student from the same course (where possible) to help with settling into student life.
+- Access to CourseBuddies peer mentoring: First year undergraduate young, estranged students are prioritised when being paired with a second- or third-year student from the same course (where possible) to help with settling into student life.

-- Support with academic skills, attend workshops and 1-1 sessions to make sure that you're getting the most out of your studies.
-City Cares students have increased access.
+- Access to learning support which includes workshops and 1-1 sessions to make sure that you're getting the most out of your studies.

 - Second and third year undergraduate young, estranged students will be guaranteed an interview and given priority for the professional mentoring scheme, an opportunity to receive mentoring with a person in industry.